What Are the Difference Between Hares and Rabbits?

 5. Difference in Speed

-Another difference between hares and rabbits is in their speed.
-Generally, hares are faster than rabbits and can run up to 30-45 mph.
+Another difference between hares and rabbits is their speed.
+Hares are generally faster than rabbits and can run up to 30-45 mph.

 Their long legs make them faster runners, which is good since they live in open spaces and need the speed to outrun predators that come their way.
 In many cases, they’re too fast for most creatures to catch them.